yudhees/laravel-vue-controller/README.md

 ## Note

-   if You are using Laravel > 4 The servie provider is auto discover then no neeed to register this provider
+   if You are using Laravel > 4 Skip the below step because The servie provider is auto discover then no neeed to register this provider

 ## Laravel < 4
 Once this operation completes, the final step is to add the service provider.
 Open `config/app.php`, and add a new item to the providers array.